-These exceptional items are exceptional under the definition and do have a material net effect on the Council's statements:
+These exceptional items are exceptional under the definition and had a material net effect on the Council's statements in 2021/22.
+However, no exceptional items have been identified in 2022/23.

 COVID Expenditure and Specific COVID Related Grants

 As a result of the COVID-19 pandemic, the Government announced multiple support packages to fund the financial challenges presented to local authorities during the latter part of 2019/20 and both the full 2020/21 and 2021/22 financial years respectively.
 Where grants were provided for a specific purpose, these are accounted for, in accordance with the Code of Practice, in the Net Cost of Services within the Comprehensive Income & Expenditure Statement, together with the associated expenditure.